 Vegan grilling makes my heart sing.
 Grilling vegetables on the barbecue is all part of the delicious fun of summertime.
 As a kid, our family enjoyed cookouts at least once or twice a week.
 But in those days, meat was about the only thing that went on the fire.
 As I grew older, we learned more about the art of grilling and best preps for veggies on the grill.
 Vegan grilling to perfection over a fire is part of a rite of passage for any cook in my book.
-In this post I am going to show you the a few of my favorite vegan grilling tips and how to prepare them.
+In this post, I am going to show you a few of my favorite vegan grilling tips and how to prepare them.

 How to prep your favorite veggies for the grill